recommend-games/blog/content/posts/sdj_2023_3/index.md

 The pitch of a party game that allows you to get to know your group, but in a controlled and gentle manner, seems to be a perfect match for a {{% sdj / %}}.
 Of course, there isn't "enough game" to it for the 'geek crowd, so don't be fooled by the numbers above.
 The jury definitely has a fondness for very direct games that mostly play above the table: in the interactions between the players.

 Still, I was a little surprised by the nomination.
 Whilst the reviews were by and large very positive, the game seems to work best with players you already somewhat know.
 In a fairly random group, the game can fall flat since you have no reference points to go on about when comparing one player's answer to another one's.
-A {{% sdj / %}} should work for anybody, so that caveat seems significant to me and puts {{% game 370164 %}}Fun Facts{{% /game %}} at quite a disadvantage in the competition for the red meeple.
+A {{% sdj / %}} should work for anybody, so that caveat seems significant to me and puts {{% game 370164 %}}Fun Facts{{% /game %}} at some disadvantage in the competition for the red meeple.

 ## {{% game 353545 %}}Next Station: London{{% /game %}}